The Bold and the Beautiful: Start and development of the series

-The pilot episode of the show focuses on the preparations of the wedding of the Forrester's eldest son, Ridge, to Caroline Spencer Forrester, the daughter of the media mogul Bill Spencer.
+The pilot episode of the show focuses on the preparations for the wedding of the Forresters' eldest son, Ridge, to Caroline Spencer, the daughter of the media mogul Bill Spencer.
 At this time Ridge has already become a fashion designer and vice president of Forrester Creations.
 Many media outlets throughout the world, from the big television networks to the most honorable newspapers, to the last gossip newspapers publicize their wedding, declaring it "the wedding of the year in the fashion world."
 Thousands of women see the pictures of Ridge and speculate on the identity of the woman who has won the heart of the man who has, until recently, been a playboy, and who has refused to settle for one woman.

 One of the curious is Brooke, whose life soon becomes a key element in the series.
 Her love affair with Ridge sets up much of the storyline, beginning in the first year after the aforementioned "wedding of the year in the fashion world" was called off when Ridge was caught cheating on Caroline with an old flame.
 Every so often, Ridge and Brooke reunite only to break up due to various circumstances, and Ridge invariably finds comfort (in most cases, this would lead to marriage) with another love of his life, Taylor Hayes.
 Following one of her breakups with Ridge, Brooke marries his father, Eric, who divorces Stephanie to do so.
-Brooke gives birth to two of Eric's children.
+Brooke gives birth to two children with Eric.
 The couple eventually divorce and Eric reconciles with Stephanie.
 Likewise, Brooke and Ridge resume their pattern of an on-again-off-again relationship, between Brooke's relationships with other men and Forrester family members, and Ridge's multiple reunions with Taylor.
 Eric eventually marries Brooke's sister, Donna Logan, and legally adopts her son Marcus.
 They later divorce due to their family's bitter history.